mdefrance/AutoCarver/README.md

 #### Storing, reusing an AutoCarver

-The Discretizer and AutoCarver steps can be stored in a `sklearn.pipeline.Pipeline` and can than be stored as a `pickle` file.
+The `Discretizer` and `AutoCarver` steps can be stored in a `Pipeline` and can than be stored as a `pickle` file.

-The stored `sklearn.pipeline.Pipeline`, can then be used for transforming of new datasets.
+The stored `Pipeline`, can then be used for transforming of new datasets.

 ```python
 from pickle import dump, load